 Tying a loop that will not slip along the cord.
 The loop can be used, for instance, at the end of a rope that you throw to someone who has fallen through the ice.
-Learn to tie the knot with one hand onto a rope that you goes around your body.
+Learn to tie the knot with one hand onto a rope that goes around your body.

-The section commander orders the location of the section tent.
-The tent is to be placed in a depression so that it has air cover and that it has cover from direct and indirect enemy fire.
 The tent must be pitched at least 50 metres away from the section's vehicles and the other tents.
 The tent's opening must not face in the direction from which the enemy is likely to come.